sparkle-github/hello-world/README.md

 # hello-world
-My first github repository
+My first github repository.
 Hi this is swathi!!
-I an new to github
+I am new to github